itornaza/sdc-vehicle-detection/README.md

 Note that all the functions that are related to digital image processing, transformations and vehicle detection are located in the `dip` class found in the `./src/dip.py` file.

-The features normalization can be visualized in the following figure
+The features normalization can be visualized in the following figure.
 ![alt text][image17]

 ### Histogram of Oriented Gradients (HOG)